fedimint/fedimint.org/docs/MiniMintDetails/Architecture.md

 ## Modules

 Each module defines an input, output and consensus item type.
-Modules also keep their own state using the same key-value store as MiniMint.
+Modules also keep their own state using the same key-value store as Fedimint.
 See the database documentation for more information.

 | Module     | Input      | Output        | Consensus Items                                                                           |
 | ---------- | ---------- | ------------- | ----------------------------------------------------------------------------------------- |